-As a researcher in the nutritional genomics field, (who has actually performed almost all available DNA tests) I know that losing weight includes a wide variety of molecular pathways, interactions and complexity that a simple DNA analysis cannot assess.
-Weight loss depends on nutritional education and change of habits that include, among others, stress management, proper sleep, continuous physical activity, motivation andadherence to a healthy lifestyle guided by a professional.
+As a researcher in the nutritional genomics field, (who has actually performed almost all available DNA tests) I know that losing weight includes a wide variety of molecular pathways, interactions, and complexity that simple DNA analysis cannot assess.
+Weight loss depends on nutritional education and change of habits that include, among others, stress management, proper sleep, continuous physical activity, motivation and adherence to a healthy lifestyle guided by a professional.

 Nutrigenetics is an exciting field of research that has just started showing its promising results and, yes, dietary patterns can impact our genetic background.
 As always happens with innovation and exciting new results, it has attracted great attention and interest from different stakeholders, as it represents the innovative and “fashion” trend in prevention.
-However, when it comes to prevention, motivation and adherence is what actually makes prevention possible.
+However, when it comes to prevention, motivation, and adherence are what actually make prevention possible.

-The WSJ article presents the different opinions that exist proving that we are in the beginning of an exciting new era with lots to learn and discover.
-For example, last May, the International Society of Nutrigenetics and Nutrigenomics (ISNN) published astatement about the fields of precision nutrition and the same has done the American Heart Association (AHA) regarding nutrigenomics and cardiometabolic health earlier this year.
+The WSJ article presents the different opinions that exist proving that we are at the beginning of an exciting new era with lots to learn and discover.
+For example, last May, the International Society of Nutrigenetics and Nutrigenomics (ISNN) published a statement about the fields of precision nutrition and the same was done the American Heart Association (AHA) regarding nutrigenomics and cardiometabolic health earlier this year.
 But, is it always like that when it comes to innovation?
 Is it always like that when it comes to novel medicine advances?
 Indeed, it is.